-Dear Friendly Ghostwriter, Hi Laura, I am 48.
-I need someone to write my life story.
-I read your article about hiring a ghostwriter and didn’t understand when you said that I would need to prepare work and research.
-What sort of research would I need to do?
+Dear Friendly Ghostwriter, Hi Laura, I am 48 years old and need someone to write my life story.
+I read your article about hiring a ghostwriter and didn’t understand something.
+When you said that I would need to prepare work and research, what sort of research would I need to do?
 After all, it’s my real life story?
 How do I research a memoir?
 Thanks, Vi

 Memoirs take place in the past, often in a period long gone.
 For that reason, I like to research the culture of that epoch to ensure I describe it accurately.
 For instance, cell phones wouldn’t have been used in the 1980’s, so your characters would need to find payphones or use landlines to call one another.
 By the same token, the internet would have been in its infancy, so there would be no “surfing the web” day and night.
 Of course, you’ll also need to reflect the correct clothing styles of the era.
 When I write a book, I find myself looking up the details surrounding the scene so that I depict them realistically.

 In addition, it can be helpful to refer to the current events of the time.
 For instance, if I’m writing a memoir taking place mid-September 1959, most households would probably be talking about the moon landing.
 Or if your book centers around a key moment at the end of 1989, you might mention the Berlin Wall falling, as that would have been a hot topic.
 Discussing those major milestones would be a good way to help the reader orient himself to the time periods in your story.

 Establishing the location is always important in any scene because it takes out the guesswork for the reader.
 That’s why I sometimes need to research places my characters will go.
 For instance, I had a client who described running down a major street near Miami.
 I wanted to get a feel for what the area would have looked like, so I used Google Earth and zoomed in to view the actual street.
 I learned it was an eight-lane highway and found there were lots of residential neighborhoods nearby.
 It helped me fill in the description.